NickMeim/FattyLiverModeling/README.md

 5. results : Storage of the results and figures of the studies.
 6. utils: Auxilary functions used by other scripts in this study.
 7. src: Scripts to run the approach as a package in R or Python.
+8. figures : Folder containing the scripts to re-produce the figures of the study.
+You can also store the produced figures there.